Workouts for 11 year olds to lose weight

 Strength Training Basics

 Strength training is key for building muscle and boosting metabolism.
 It helps with weight management.
-Bodyweight exercises like push-ups, squats, and lunges are good choices7.
+Bodyweight exercises like push-ups, squats, and lunges are good choices.
 Start with 3 sets of 8 reps and increase as they get stronger.

 Fun Group Activities